 The Bloodfin Tetra Aphyocharax anisitsi is a good schooling fish and likes to be active.
-This is an attractive and durable little tetra.
-It has been an aquarium staple for many years, and even advanced aquarists will find themselves going back and adding a school of these fish to to their community tank from time to time.
+This attractive and durable little tetra has been an aquarium staple for many years.
+Even advanced aquarists will find themselves adding a school of these fish to their community tank from time to time.

-Like many aquarium tetras these characins are fairly small, reaching just under 2 1/4 inches (5.5 cm) in length.
-Overall their life span is 5 - 8 years in the aquarium, but when well tended they have been known to live for 10 years or more.
+Like many aquarium tetras, these characins are fairly small, reaching just under 2 1/4 inches (5.5 cm) in length.
+Overall, their lifespan is 5 to 8 years in the aquarium, but when well-tended, they have been known to live 10 years or more.
 They are also commonly known as the True Bloodfin Tetra, Glass Bloodfin Tetra, and Redfinned Tetra.

 This is a great fish for beginners as it is very hardy and easy to breed.
 This durable fish can even be kept in an unheated aquarium, though its coloring will fade under these conditions.
-It makes a great addition to a community aquarium as it is peaceful with its tankmates.
-But they do like the company of their own kind, and are happiest in a school of six or more.
-When kept in a community setting they are usually easygoing, but if they are not kept in a large school they get a bit testy.
-They will nip the fin of slow moving long fish tankmates.
+The Bloodfin Tetra is peaceful with tankmates, so It makes a great addition to a community aquarium, though they like the company of their own kind and are happiest in a school of 6 or more.
+When kept in a community setting, they are usually easygoing, but if they are not kept in a large school, they get a bit testy.
+They will nip the fins of longer, slow-moving tankmates.

-These tetras are very active fish so they need an aquarium of 15 gallons or more.
-The tank should also be at least 20 inches long.
-They do well in a planted tank and will appreciate rosette type plants like valisneria and sagittaria.
-Planted around the inside perimeter of the aquarium to leave lots of open room for swimming.
+These tetras are very active fish, so they need an aquarium of 15 gallons or more and at least 20 inches long.
+They do well in a planted tank and will appreciate rosette type plants, like valisneria and sagittaria.
+Plant around the inside perimeter of the aquarium to leave lots of open room for swimming.
 Being energetic, they also need lots of food.
-The rule of thumb is to feed them three or four times a day, and as much as they will eat in about three minutes for each feeding.
+The rule of thumb is to feed them three or four times a day, as much as they will eat in about 3 minutes for each feeding.